As multi-billion dollar industry, the machine learning market is expected to continue to explode in the next few years.

 Each recipe includes copy-and-paste code you can use in your dataset.
 And from there, you can conform the code to help you construct applications.

 Going beyond theory, you’ll also learn machine learning mechanics.
 Then you can create functioning machine learning applications.

-Python Machine Learning by Sebastian Raschka and Vahid Mirjalili is one of the best Python machine learning books for those interested in beefing up their knowledge of Python libraries like scikit-learn and TensorFlow 2.
-But it’s also a comprehensive guide to most machine learning concepts.
+Python Machine Learning by Sebastian Raschka and Vahid Mirjalili is possibly one of the best Python machine learning books for improving scikit-learn and TensorFlow 2 skills.

 It’s jam-packed with visuals and explanations.
 And there are plenty of working examples to cover essential machine learning fundamentals.